knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineCategoriesApi.md

 <a name="createbrecategorytemplate"></a>
 # **CreateBRECategoryTemplate**
-> ModelTemplateResource CreateBRECategoryTemplate (ModelTemplateResource template)
+> TemplateResource CreateBRECategoryTemplate (TemplateResource template)

 Create a BRE category template